T1115364C/smin/_pages/about.md

 ---

-# Meet Mr. Smith - An Awesome Computer Science Teacher!
+# Meet Mr. Soot

-## Passionate and Knowledgeable
+## cool and anime-obsessed

-Mr. Smith is an extraordinary computer science teacher who is passionate about his subject and has a deep knowledge of the field.
-His enthusiasm for computer science is contagious, and he brings that energy into the classroom every day.
-He stays up-to-date with the latest advancements in technology and is always eager to share his knowledge with his students.
+Mr. Soot will teach you tweening with alight motion.
+He is fun and loving, so you can hopefully learn!

 ## Engaging Teaching Style